-Want to escape from the huzzle buzzle of city life?
+Want to escape from the huzzle-buzzle of city life?
 Want to listen to the melodious chirping of birds?
-Want to listen to the sound of water flow?
-Ranganatittu Bird Sanctuary is the right choice.
-Yes, this beautiful place has water, greenery, and birds in huge numbers, blissful serenity.
+Want to listen to the melodious sound of water flowing in streams?
+Then Ranganatittu Bird Sanctuary is the right choice for you.
+Yes, this beautiful place has water, greenery, and birds in huge numbers combined with blissful serenity.
 What else do you need to refresh your body and soul?

 Ranganatittu Bird Sanctuary is on the banks of the river Cauvery, near Srirangapatna.
 Just 3 Kms.
-Deviation on the Bengaluru Mysoru highway.
+Deviation on the Bengaluru-Mysuru highway.

 How to reach

-Ranganatittu is just 4 Kms.
-From Srirangapatna Bus stand, if you want to travel by bus from where you can hire a private vehicle.
+Ranganatittu is just 4 Kms. from Srirangapatna Bus stand, if you want to travel by bus from where you can hire a private vehicle.
 If you are travelling on your own vehicle, it is 16 Kms. from Mysore and about 120 Kms. from Bengaluru.

 Best time to visit

-All migratory birds visit this place during June to October.
-If you want to watch birds, this is the best time to visit.
-Other times are also fine, but the number of birds may not be so much.
+All migratory birds visit this place during the period from June to October.
+If you want to watch rare migratory birds, this is the best time to visit.
+Other times are also fine, but the number of birds and variety may not be as much.

 There is no accommodation available at the sanctuary.
-People have to stay at Srirangapatna or better in Mysore where plenty of hotels of all ranges are available.
+People have to stay at Srirangapatna or Mysore.
+Mysore is a better choice as it offers a wide variety and range of accommodations.

-There is an entry fee to get into the park and timings of visit is 8.30 am to 6.00 pm on all days.
+There is an entry fee to get into the Ranganatittu Bird sanctuary and timings of visit is 8.30 am to 6.00 pm on all days.
 The entry fee depends on the vehicle and number of persons.